playframework/playframework/documentation/manual/gettingStarted/ImplementingHelloWorld.md

 @[](code/javaguide/hello/helloName.scala.html)

-In the browser, enter the following URL and pass in any name as a query parameter to the hello method: <http://localhost:9000/hello?name=MyName>.
+In the browser, enter the following URL and pass in any name as a query parameter to the hello method: <a target="play-docs" href="http://localhost:9000/hello?name=MyName">http://localhost:9000/hello?name=MyName</a>.
 Play responds with a helpful compilation error that lets you know that the render method in the return value requires a typed parameter:

 [[images/hello-error.png]]